 Senior Gold, National

 Coach Richard joined Tide in August 2016.
 Born in Iowa, he grew up in southern California and swam for the Mission Viejo Nadadores.
 Richard went on to the University of California at Berkeley and swam for the men’s team from 2004 – 2008.
 After graduation, Richard joined the staff at Mission Viejo and coached in various capacities from novice to all levels and ages between 8 and 18.
 Richard primarily served as the 13/14 Division Director, National Team Assistant Coach, and Dryland Programming Director.
+In 2009, Richard spent a month in Japan running and facilitating a sports camp for Japanese children ages 4-16.

 “I coach because I am passionate about helping young people discover their own path and goals in life.
 I feel blessed to be able to help them find enjoyment in the process, not just the end result. “